EdwinAndrew/hello-pipeline/README.md

 - Test automation with Jest
 - GitOps practices with Argo CD
 - Infrastructure as Code (future implementation with Terraform)
-- Container orchestration with Kubernetes (planned)
+- Container orchestration with Kubernetes
+- Helm package management

 ## Technologies Used
 - **Application**: Node.js